 The objective is to show the opportunities to strengthen the collective intelligence in organizations or networks through Thinking Methods.

-For several years now she’s lecturing on thinking methods and innovation at university and at the Institute for Competitive Intelligence.
-Since 2020 she’s developing and applying collective intelligence methods for sustainability, innovation and competitive intelligence.
+Since 2014 she's lecturing on thinking methods and innovation at university and at the Institute for Competitive Intelligence.
+Since 2020 she develops and applies collective intelligence methods for sustainability, innovation and competitive intelligence.

 GICI Institute for Competitive Intelligence GmbH